Towards Enabling 5G-NTN Satellite Communications for Manned and Unmanned Rotary Wing Aircraft

 \section{Conclusion}

-In this work, an E2E analysis for the performance of 5G-NTN SatCom for manned and unmanned RWA was performed, covering the space, aviation, and telecommunications segments.
-Various realistic scenarios were examined, and relevant system requirements were presented.
-First, an orbit and link budget analysis took place to extract key system parameters such as the elevation angles, Doppler shifts, propagation losses and CNRs.
-Subsequently, BER and data rate results were presented from the 5G-NTN simulations corresponding to a diverse set of scenarios with various aircraft, orbits, links, and frequency bands.
-Moreover, the effect of the blades in the SatCom link was analyzed and measured.
+In this work, an E2E analysis for the performance of 5G-NTN SatCom for manned and unmanned RWA was presented.
+Various realistic scenarios were examined, and system requirements were reported.
+First, an orbit \& link budget analysis took place to extract key system parameters such as the elevation angles, Doppler shifts, propagation losses and CNRs.
+Subsequently, BER, BLER and data rate results were presented from 5G-NTN simulations corresponding to a diverse set of scenarios with various aircraft, orbits, links, and frequency bands.
 In summary, the small UAVs challenge the antenna design when targeting high data rates and low error rates.
-The blades also constitute a very challenging issue, as they increase BER to around $10^{-1}$.
-Finally, the theoretical data rates of 5G are achieved by the large RWA (UAM and helicopters) in clear sky conditions, exploiting the capabilities of their phased array antennas.
+The blades also constitute a challenging issue, as they increase BER to 10$^{-\text{1}}$.
+However, these errors are burst/periodical in nature and not random, and thus, BLER lies around 10--20\%, i.e., 8--9 out of 10 transport blocks are successfully transmitted without errors.
+The theoretical data rates of 5G are achieved by the large RWA (UAMs and helicopters) in clear sky conditions, exploiting the capabilities of their phased array antennas.